MuHAVi: Multicamera Human Action Video Data

 MAS: Manually Annotated Silhouette Data

-This dataset has been put together by the project's team based at Kingston University's Digital Imaging Research Centre
+This dataset was originally put together by a team based at Kingston University's then Digital Imaging Research Centre and continued by a team at the Department of Informatic Engineering at the University of Santiago de Chile.

-Organizing the experiments and data collection were performed by the project's team based at Kingston University together with the partners based at the Reading University and the UCL's Pamela.
+Organizing the experiments and data collection were performed by the project's team based at Kingston University together with the partners based at Reading University and UCL's Pamela Laboratory.

 NOTE: We have also made our virtual human action silhouette data available online (visit our ViHASi page).